Youka/api-snap/docs/deployment.md

 * `youkadev` is the username and must be the prefix of the docker image
 * `dckr_pat_C2...` is the (truncated) token used as password

 Create a repository with description in docker hub.
-The name should equal your image (for this example `api-snap` with `youkadev` as account).
+The name should equal your image (for this project `api-snap` with `youkadev` as account).

 Now you can push the image up to docker hub:
 ```sh
 docker push youkadev/api-snap
 ```
-Do this for all new tags (in our example we also had `youkadev/api-snap:0.1.0`).
+Do this for all new tags (in our project we also had `youkadev/api-snap:0.1.0`).

 ## Helm
 You need [helm](https://helm.sh/) to package & index the chart and a **webserver** for sharing.